Reviewed by Exchange Driving TestsLast updated:

 The safe matching process

-1. A learner submits basic test-date information.
+1. A learner submits basic test details and preferences.

 The 10 full working day rule